Tencent/TencentKonaSMSuite/kona-provider/README.md

 Security.insertProviderAt(new KonaProvider(), position);
 ```

 the less the position value is, the higher the privilege is.
 The minimum value is 1.
+However, it's not recommended to prioritize this provider.
+So, `Security.addProvider` is recommended.

 Please note that is no need to load `KonaCryptoProvider`，`KonaPKIXProvider` or `KonaSSLProvider`.
 Instead, it just needs to put their jars into the classpath. `Kona` can load all the features in these three providers via reflection.